edgelesssys/constellation/docs/docs/workflows/storage.md

 ## Installation

-The Constellation CLI will automatically install the CSI driver for your CSP in your cluster.
+The Constellation CLI will automatically install Constellation's CSI driver for the selected CSP in your cluster.
-If you don't need a CSI driver, or wish to deploy your own, you can disable the automatic installation by setting `deployCSIDriver` to `false` in your Constellation config file.
+If you don't need a CSI driver or wish to deploy your own, you can disable the automatic installation by setting `deployCSIDriver` to `false` in your Constellation config file.

 <tabs groupId="csp">
 <tabItem value="azure" label="Azure">